 The Vision of Children Foundation and The Bay Club Hosted Award-Winning Musical Artist to Fund Remaining Research Needed to Find a Cure

 The Vision of Children Foundation (VOC), recently held their “Concert With A Vision” fundraising event in partnership with The Bay Club at Fairbanks Ranch Country Club in Rancho Santa Fe.
-Preliminary numbers show that the charity, whose mission is to cure hereditary childhood blindness and other vision disorders and to improve the lives of visually impaired individuals and their families, was able to net over $500,000 towards finding a cure for genetically-caused vision disorders.
+Final numbers show that the charity, whose mission is to cure hereditary childhood blindness and other vision disorders and to improve the lives of visually impaired individuals and their families, was able to net over $500,000 towards finding a cure for genetically-caused vision disorders.

 The event featured a Sponsor’s Champagne Reception with music by Greg White Jr. & Ron Elliott, followed by a silent and live auction.
 A compelling program included testimonies from Jeremy Poincenot, World Blind Golf Champion, and Joel Gomez, a 14-year-old musician who sings and plays four instruments and is a nationally-ranked distance runner.
 Poincenot, once fully sighted, lost his vision as an SDSU Sophomore at the age of 19.
 Poincenot, delighted by the audience's compassion, surprised everyone when he announced a surprise auction item that included the opportunity to participate in a round of golf with himself at Fairbanks Ranch Country Club.
 Gomez, whose heart-warming musical performance brought some attendees to joyful tears, began running once his vision made his passion for soccer nearly impossible as the ball became exceedingly difficult to track.
 Both young men are legally blind and work to raise awareness for genetically-caused vision disorders and The Vision of Children Foundation.